Cavity wall insulation FAQs

 How do I know which type of walls my property has?

-The graphic opposite shows the difference between cavity walls and solid walls.
+The picture above shows the difference between cavity walls and solid walls.
 The pattern of the bricks can often be an indication of the type of wall you might have.

 As wall cavities catch rain coming through the outer wall, could wall insulation become damp?